lgwillmore/react-profile-vue/README.md

 I started my frontend SPA work in the Angular world, but have been entirely Vue focused for the last few years.
 I really enjoy Vue.

-I have not taken a more than an introductory look at React, so this will help me to learn and compare the 2 frameworks as well (hopefully I am able to use best practices).
+I have not taken more than an introductory look at React, so this will help me to learn and compare the 2 frameworks as well (hopefully I am able to use best practices).

 Aims: